 In short, this article will state the necessary information to help you gain background knowledge of hot fill.
 In addition, we also provide how hot filling works, a typical example drink, and the differences between hot fill and other methods.

 What is hot fill?

-Hot filling is the method used extensively in the modern food and beverages industry.
+Hot filling is a method used extensively in the modern food and beverage industry.
 It is defined as the process of heating the products and then being cooled down immediately.

 What are the details?